-Modifying multidimensional data
+Modify multidimensional data

-The tools available in the Multidimension toolbox allow you to modify existing multidimensional rasters, generate multidimensional metadata in a mosaic dataset, transpose your data for optimized performance, and extract subset datasets.
+The tools in the Multidimension toolbox allow you to modify existing multidimensional rasters, generate multidimensional metadata in a mosaic dataset, transpose data for optimized performance, and extract subset datasets.
 A number of standard raster data management tools also support multidimensional data such as Resample, Clip, and Calculate Statistics.
-Additionally, you can project and transform your spatial data using the tools in the Projections and Transformations toolset, many of which support multidimensional rasters.
+Additionally, you can project and transform spatial data using the tools in the Projections and Transformations toolset, many of which support multidimensional rasters.

 You can modify the description, unit, and color map of each variable in a multidimensional raster dataset in the Properties pane, which you can access from the Catalog pane.
 You can also set the default variable to be displayed or analyzed in the Properties pane.

-Visualizing multidimensional raster data
+Visualize multidimensional raster data

-Multidimensional mosaic datasets and .CRF files can be added directly to a map in ArcGIS Pro.
+Multidimensional mosaic datasets and .crf files can be added directly to a map in ArcGIS Pro.